Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: ESTIMATE OF PARAMETER ERRORS

 To this aim, once a glitch had been identified and fitted, we have: expanded the fitting function around the best fit parameter values, up to linear terms in the fitting parameters; applied the optimal linear filter method for multi-component signals \cite{KL}; calculated the fitting amplitudes; finally propagated these results back to that of the original fitting parameters.
 The results of both procedures agree within the uncertainty estimated from the Cram\'er-Rao bound, except for a few outliers.

-We were not able to apply the optimal procedure also to the CR data, because of their above mentioned complexity.
-Thus, for consistency, in the following we use, for both OR and CR, the parameter values resulting from the non optimal, time domain procedure.
+We were not able to apply the optimal procedure also to the cold runs data, because of their above mentioned complexity.
+Thus, for consistency, in the following we use, for both ordinary and cold runs, the parameter values resulting from the nonoptimal, time domain procedure.

 Our error estimates represent certainly a lower bound.
 In particular, given the length of the low pass filter we use for glitch identification, the uncertainty on $\Delta$ for the shortest glitches, $\Delta \lesssim \SI{30}{s}$, may be significantly underestimated.
 However we stress that none of the results depends critically on the accuracy of such an uncertainty estimate, as parameter fluctuations within the glitch population are significantly larger than their uncertainties.